wangzhenj321/Linux-Manual/blog/grep.md

     Invert the sense of matching, to select non-matching lines.

+- `-a, --text`

+    Process a binary file as if it were text; this is equivalent to the `--binary-files=text` option.

+- `-E, --extended-regexp`

+    Interpret PATTERNS as extended regular expressions (EREs, see below).

 - `-e PATTERNS, --regexp=PATTERNS`

     Use PATTERNS as the patterns.
 If this option is used multiple times or is combined with the `-f` (`--file`) option, search for all patterns given.
 This option can be used to protect a pattern beginning with "-".